 Catholic schools have been a part of my family for at least five generations.
-It is a tradition I am proud of and feel that, as each generation graduated, I could witness the strong spiritual and academic foundation they received.
+It is a tradition I am proud based on the strong spiritual and academic foundation my family has received.
 When it came to choosing a school for our kids it was an easy decision for my husband and I – Catholic education was hands down the best choice we made for our boys.

 As president of Pacelli Catholic Schools, I feel blessed to lead one of the finest Catholic school systems in the nation, as evidenced by the numerous United States Department of Education Blue Ribbon School Awards, Herb Kohl Educational Foundation Teacher Fellowship Awards , Portage County Business Council Golden Apple Awards for Excellence in Education, and Diocese of La Crosse awards our schools, teachers, and staff have received.

 From six weeks old until our students graduate from high school, the impact we have on our children’s lives is tremendous.
 As we continue our tradition of academic excellence and infusing our Catholic faith in all that we do, it is an honor to lead our five schools:

 - Pacelli Catholic Schools Tim Copps Early Childhood Center (Childcare, 3K, & 4K)

 - Pacelli Catholic Elementary School-St. Stephen (K-4)